 Our personal injury solicitors can advise you on the value of your compensation claim so we can then make a realistic offer to the defendant.
 Once you have decided on the minimum amount you're happy to accept, we'll send your offer to the defendant and wait for their response.

 This is known as a 'Part 36 offer'.
 It's possible that the defendant will respond with their own Part 36 offer, in which case our solicitors will be able to advise you what to do.

 If the defendant isn't willing to settle, the next course of action is to start court proceedings.
 Our solicitors can fight your case in court and try to ensure that you get a compensation settlement that you are happy with.

 There are several ways for you to fund your personal injury claim with Cute Injury.
-Our solicitors can work based around their hourly rates, alternatively that can provide No Win No Fee* agreements.
+Our solicitors can work based on their hourly rates, alternatively, that can provide No Win No Fee* agreements.
 Contact us directly and we'll be happy to discuss exactly how our fees work.

 Whilst there is no longer legal aid available for personal injury cases, your legal costs can be met through a No Win No Fee* agreement.
 If you win your case then the defendant will be responsible for your legal costs, as well as the amount of your compensation.

 When you hire us to work on your personal injury claim, we will be able to answer any questions or concerns you have related to cost.
 Some common questions our clients have are: